everycure-org/matrix/docs/src/onboarding/use_case.md

-# Kedro integration workflow: Data Scientist Daniel
+# Kedro workflow: Data Scientist Daniel

-This is an investigation tracing code, data and logic flow from ingestion of a new data source to generation of new embeddings.
+This use case follows the journey of a dataset through the Kedro workflow, from raw data to its use in model training.
+The dataset was added by the hypothetical Data Scientist, Daniel.

 # Task

-Daniel has just integrated a new knowledge graph into Matrix; he has also implemented a new ML model for predicting drug x disease efficacy scores.
-We will reconstruct what Daniel needs to do to go from data, to drug x disease predictions.
+Daniel has integrated a new knowledge graph into Matrix and implemented a machine learning model for predicting drug-disease efficacy scores.
+We will reconstruct the steps Daniel needs to take to go from raw data to generating drug-disease predictions.

 # Integration

-## Integrating the new graph into the codebase
+## Integrating the New Graph into the codebase

 ### Raw Data

-Daniel has integrated a new biomedical toxicity graph, **RTX-KG2**.
-RTX-KG2 is a knowledge graph, passed in as node and edge data.
+Daniel has integrated a new biomedical toxicity graph, **RTX-KG2**, which is a knowledge graph consisting of node and edge data.

-This data can be viewed at `gs://mtrx-us-central1-hub-dev-storage/data/01_RAW/KGs/rtx_kg2/v2.10.0/` and consists of two .tsv files, `edges_c.tsv` and `nodes_c.tsv` and database `node_synonymizer_v1.0_KG2.10.0.sqlite`
+The data can be found at `gs://mtrx-us-central1-hub-dev-storage/data/01_RAW/KGs/rtx_kg2/v2.10.0/.` It includes two `.tsv` files (`edges_c.tsv` and `nodes_c.tsv`) and a database file (`node_synonymizer_v1.0_KG2.10.0.sqlite`).

-Daniel has added this data to GCS manually - there is no automated ingestion system.
-However, we maintain multiple versions of those graphs.
+Daniel manually added this data to Google Cloud Storage (GCS), as there is currently no automated ingestion system.
+However, multiple versions of these graphs are maintained.

 ### Programmatic access to data

-Let’s see how this data is picked up by Kedro.
+Next, let’s look at how Kedro picks up this data.

+The ingestion process can be found in the following file:

 `pipelines/matrix/src/matrix/pipelines/ingestion/pipeline.py`